Danilosilvaf/ThemeSwitcher/README.md

 # ThemeSwitcher
-A Theme switcher light/dark with react.js
+A Theme switcher light/dark with react.js and Typescript.